 This recipe for Jewish buckwheat-mushroom (kasha) knishes is made with a flaky sour cream pastry.
-Don't overwork the dough or it will taste like crackers!
-Try dried Polish borowiki mushrooms but Italian porcini will do.
-The fresh mushrooms can be button or baby bellas.
+Don't overwork the dough or it will taste like crackers.
+It's best made with dried Polish borowiki mushrooms but Italian porcini will do.
+The fresh mushrooms can be a button or baby bellas.
 Serve with a dollop of sour cream and chopped dill, if desired.
 Knishes can be eaten as a snack, appetizer, main course or side dish.

 - For the Sour Cream Pastry:

 - 2 1/4 cups pastry flour or 2 cups all-purpose flour

 - 1 teaspoon baking powder

 - 4 1/2 ounces + 1 tablespoon unsalted butter (cut into small pieces)

 - For the Buckwheat-Mushroom (Kasha) Filling:

 - 3 tablespoons butter